-- The school network and Internet access are provided for school-related purposes to staff, students, and parents who agree to act in a considerate and responsible manner.
-Access to technology resources, like other Emerson School resources, entails responsibility. - Users are responsible for appropriate behavior on the network and Internet just as they are in a classroom or hallway.
+- Emerson School provides a wireless network and internet access to faculty, staff, students, and guests (all known as users in this document).
+Access to technology resources entails responsibility, and all users are expected to use the technology resources in a considerate and responsible manner. - Users are responsible for appropriate behavior on their device, the network and the internet.
 Users are expected to communicate electronically with others in a respectful and constructive manner, in keeping with the expectations for interpersonal conduct at Emerson.
-Users are expected to treat computer and network equipment with care, just as they would all Emerson school property. - Emerson School strives to create an environment in which personal privacy is respected.
-Network storage should be treated like school lockers or school desks.
-Users are expected to respect the privacy of others, and refrain from unauthorized intrusions into other students' files.
+Users are expected to treat all devices (chromebooks, computers, ipads, printers, etc.) with care, just as they would all Emerson school property. - Emerson School strives to create an environment in which personal privacy is respected.
+User accounts for all technology resources should be treated like personal private space.
+Users are expected to respect the privacy of others, and refrain from unauthorized intrusions into other users' accounts, data/files, and devices.
 At the same time, users should not assume that what they store on the network will remain private under all circumstances.
-Administrators and faculty reserve the right to review files and communications to evaluate work, to remove inappropriate files as necessary, to maintain system integrity and to ensure that users are using the system responsibly. - Emerson is committed to maintaining an environment that protects personal privacy.
-Emerson School will not require that users reveal any personal information over the Internet.
-School activities will avoid the use of sites that require the submission of personal information and staff will monitor users to help prevent the inadvertent release of accurate personal information to such sites. - Emerson School is committed to freedom of speech and access to information that meet the educational mission of the School.
+Administrators and faculty reserve the right to review files and communications to evaluate work, to remove inappropriate files as necessary, to maintain system integrity, and to ensure that users are using the system responsibly. - Emerson School is committed to maintaining an environment that protects personal privacy and will not require that users reveal any personal information over the Internet.
+School activities will avoid the use of sites and resources that require the submission of personal information.
+The faculty and staff will monitor users to help prevent the inadvertent release of personal information. - Emerson School is committed to freedom of speech and access to information that meet the educational mission of the school.
 Freedom of speech and access to information will be honored within the guidelines set forth by school policies. - Emerson School encourages the participation of its faculty, staff and students in educational communities through publication of work on the Internet.
-At the same time, Emerson expects work published electronically (and in print) to meet high standards for quality, and to comply with copyright laws.
-Before any student's work is published on the Internet and affiliated with Emerson School, it must meet certain content guidelines determined by Emerson's administration; at a minimum, work to be published on the Internet shall comply with the Code of Student Conduct.
+At the same time, Emerson expects work published electronically and in print to meet high standards for quality, and to comply with copyright laws.
+Before any user's work that is affiliated with Emerson School is published on the Internet, it must meet certain content guidelines determined by Emerson's administration.
+At a minimum, work to be published on the Internet shall comply with the Code of Student Conduct.